valoran-M/C_programming_language/Chapter2-Types_operators_Expressions/exercises/README.md

     int the string s1 where any character from the string s2 occurs, or -1 is s1 contains no characteers from s2.
 (The standard library funtion) strpbrk does the same job but returns a pointer to location)

+## Exercice 2.6

+    Write a function stebits(x, p, n, y) that return x with the n bits tha begin at position p set to the rightmost n bits of y, leaving the other bits unchanged.

+## Exercice 2.7

+    Wrtie a funtion invert(x, p, n) that return x with the n that begin at position p set to the rightmost n bits of y, leaving the other bits unchanged.

+## Exercice 2.8

+    Write a function reightrot(x, n) that return the value of the integer x rotated to the right by n bit position